InfraSIM/docs/README.md

 ## Steps for Windows

 **Prerequisites:** Ensure that Sphinx, Python, and a Sphinx-supported editor is installed on the system.
 (The project team uses Atom as the editor.)
-For Pythin, install https://www.python.org/ftp/python/2.7.0/python-2.7.10.msi with the default location and components.
+For Python, install https://www.python.org/ftp/python/2.7.0/python-2.7.10.msi with the default location and components.

 1. Clone the *docs* repository from Github to your system.